Gyungbu/beta_meta/README.md

 ## How to use

-When Beta-Meta is executed in the following way, the `meta_output.xlsx` file in the `output` folder is created or modified.
+When Beta-Meta is executed as follows, the file `meta_output.xlsx` is created or modified in the `output` folder by the files in the `input' floder.

 1. python script version